 The new double tax treaty concluded between Cyprus and the United Kingdom, which is considered crucial for tax structuring arrangements of UK companies in the EU ahead of Brexit, replaces the previous treaty signed in 1974.

 Effective as of 1 January 2019

 The new double tax treaty between Cyprus and the UK is effective in Cyprus as of 1 January 2019.
-In the UK, the new double tax treaty will become effective:
+In the UK, the new double tax treaty is effective:

 - for withholding taxes on amounts paid or credited on or after 1 January 2019

 - for income tax and capital gains tax from 6 April 2019, and

 - for corporation tax for any financial year beginning on or after 1 April 2019.

 No withholding tax on dividends, interest or royalties